zcanfes/Software-Engineering-Backend/README.md

+# POSTORY - Story and Picture Sharing App - Backend

+This is the repository of our project that contains the backend team's code.
+The original repository with all the code including frontend and android can be found at: [https://github.com/bounswe/2021SpringGroup9](https://github.com/bounswe/2021SpringGroup9).

-# HOW TO RUN LOCALLY
+## HOW TO RUN LOCALLY

 First, clone our github repository.
 Then, put the ".env" file that we provided to this path.
 You should be on /postory/backend path.
 Run: